saylord/saylord/README.md

 - 👋 Hi, I’m @saylord or you can call me alich~
-- 🌱 I’m a student of Astana IT University
+- 🌱 I’m a student of Astana IT University and Alem School
-- 🍃 Btw, have a nice day :)